Smaug123/WoofWare.Expect/README.md

         }
 ```

-Observe the `OneTimeSetUp` which sets global state to enter "bulk update" mode, and the `OneTimeTearDown` which performs all the failures which were accumulated during this test run.
+Observe the `OneTimeSetUp` which sets global state to enter "bulk update" mode, and the `OneTimeTearDown` which performs all the updates to rectify failures which were accumulated during this test run.

 # Limitations